-On the other hand, bank statements represent an up-to-date and verifiable source of financial behaviour which also capture income regularity, spending patterns, and cash flow stability.
-This study explores the use of Malaysian bank statement transactions as alternative data for credit scoring model development and evaluates its predictive value for MSMEs.
-The objectives are as follows: \begin{itemize} \item To propose a cash flow-based underwriting workflow capable of ingesting and analysing bank transaction data for credit decisioning to narrow the MSMEs financing gap. \item To introduce the first ever Malaysian bank statement dataset based on loan application of MSMEs. \item To evaluate the performance of machine learning–based credit scoring models trained on the proposed bank statement transaction dataset, and to examine the feasibility and predictive power of transaction-derived features in assessing MSME creditworthiness. \end{itemize}
+On the other hand, bank statements represent an up-to-date and verifiable source of financial behavior that also captures income regularity, spending patterns, and cash flow stability.
+This study explores the use of Malaysian bank statement transactions as alternative data for credit scoring model development and evaluates their predictive value for MSMEs.
+The objectives are as follows: \begin{itemize} \item To propose a cash flow-based underwriting workflow capable of ingesting and analyzing bank transaction data for credit decisioning to narrow the MSME financing gap. \item To introduce the first-ever Malaysian bank statement dataset based on MSME loans. \item To evaluate the performance of machine learning--based credit scoring models trained on the proposed bank statement transaction dataset, and to examine the feasibility and predictive power of transaction-derived features in assessing MSME creditworthiness. \end{itemize}